Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Acknowledgements

 \section{Acknowledgements}

-The authors warmly thank R.A.~Perley (NRAO, USA) for providing Cyg~A observations with the VLA.
-The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This work was supported by EPSRC, grants EP/M011089/1, EP/M008843/1, EP/M019306/1, EP/R026173/1, the Swiss-South Africa Joint Research Program (IZLSZ2\_170863/1), and used the Cirrus UK National Tier-2 HPC Service at EPCC (\url{http://www.cirrus.ac.uk}) funded by the University of Edinburgh and EPSRC (EP/P020267/1).
-The dimensionality reduction experiments were run on hardware funded by the European Union's Horizon 2020 Research and Innovation program under Grant Agreement no.~671951.
+This work was supported by the Engineering and Physical Sciences Research Council (EPSRC, grants EP/M011089/1, EP/M008843/1, EP/M019306/1, EP/T028270/1) and the Swiss-South Africa Joint Research Program (IZLSZ2\_170863/1).
+The computing resources are provided by the Cirrus UK National Tier-2 HPC Service at the Edinburgh Parallel Computing Centre (EPCC, http://www.cirrus.ac.uk) funded by the University of Edinburgh and EPSRC (EP/P020267/1), with time allocation under the SUSA project.
+The authors warmly thank Ming Jiang, Jean-Philippe Thiran, and Adrian Jackson for the insightful discussions.